 amfAR, The Foundation for AIDS Research

-The GMT Initiative (formerly the MSM Initiative) provides financial and technical support to community organizations working to reduce the spread and impact of HIV among gay men, other men who have sex with men, and transgender individuals (collectively, GMT) in low- and middle-income countries.
+The GMT Initiative provides financial and technical support to research teams and community-based advocates to investigate interventions that reduce the spread and impact of HIV among gay men, other men who have sex with men, and transgender individuals (collectively, GMT) in low- and middle-income countries.

-Our new GMT report profiles ten community organizations improving trans individuals’ access to health services and advocating for their rights.
+Our new GMT report profiles ten community organizations improving trans individuals’ rights and access to health services.
+It is available in both English and Spanish.

 Participants and staff from the Penitentiary Initiative's program providing HIV outreach and psychosocial support to Ukrainian inmates.

 Our fact sheets explain several new prevention issues and serve as a tool to advocate for their increased availability.
 They are available in English, French, and Spanish.

 AHUSADEC is the only organization providing HIV outreach to GMT in the East-Congo, a region destabilized by armed militias fighting to control the region’s mines.

 amfAR awards grants supporting four Latin American organizations’ efforts to increase GMT individuals’ access to lube in their countries.